Greater Ottawa Kingfish Swim Club

 Greater Ottawa Kingfish Swim Club (GO Kingfish) is a non-profit, competitive swim club operating in Ottawa, Canada.
-The club has over 100 athletes in its competitive program, as well as over 100 swimmers in its pre-competitive Junior Group program.
+The club consists of approximately 200 swimmers of all ages, as well as over 100 swimmers in its pre-competitive Junior Group program.
 The club is affiliated with the University of Ottawa Gee Gees.

 The club is a member of the Eastern Ontario Swimming Association, Swim Ontario, and Swimming Canada.